AdithyaSean/Eden_GovConnectSL/README.md

     The application will be available at `http://localhost:9002`.

 2.  **Seed the database (Optional but Recommended):**
+    The seeder utility populates your local Firestore database with sample users (citizens, workers, admins), applications, and other records, allowing you to test the full functionality of the platform immediately.

-    To populate your local Firestore with sample users, applications, and other data, navigate to `http://localhost:9002/seed` in your browser and click the "Reset & Seed Database" button.
-This will create test accounts with the password `password123`.
+    To seed the database, navigate to `http://localhost:9002/seed` in your browser and click the "Reset & Seed Database" button.

+    **The password for all seeded user accounts is `password123`.**

 3.  **Run Genkit for AI Features:**
     To enable the AI chatbot and other generative features, run the Genkit development server in a separate terminal: